-Soft skills for business success
+Soft skills for business success has been added to Bookmarks.

 A workforce with a broad mix of skills is crucial for business success and national prosperity.
 Businesses with more skilled staff have higher rates of innovation and productivity.
 And academic literature has found a consistent relationship between human capital and economic growth.